We believe that the Bible is inspired by God, and is without error in the original manuscripts. It is our only authority for faith and life.1

 Jesus Christ, who is both fully God and fully man, came to Earth in order to reconcile sinful humanity with God.
 Just as Old Testament priests offered sacrifices, Jesus offered the greatest sacrifice of all: himself.
 Jesus chose to be born as a human, to live a perfect life, and to die a sacrificial death in order to pay for mankind’s many sins.
 He was buried, and then rose from the grave.
-Now in heaven, he acts as mediator for his people, interceding on our behalf.4
+Now in heaven, he acts as a mediator for his people, interceding on our behalf.4

 This means, as Christians, that we can live, pray, and worship boldly.
 Jesus has made a way for us to come before a holy God.
-We know that God cares, and that he hears us, because Jesus himself is interceding for us.
+We know that God cares and that he hears us because Jesus himself is interceding for us.

 We believe that God awakens the hearts of sinners, enabling and calling his people to believe.
-He credits Christ’s perfect life and death to us, and then choses to see Christ’s righteousness instead of seeing our sin.
+He credits Christ’s perfect life and death to us, and then chooses to see Christ’s righteousness instead of seeing our sin.
 Then, God progressively works in our lives to make us more and more like Christ.5

 This means that we can have hope.
 God has said that he will never abandon or forsake us.
 Even as we struggle with the realities of our sin, we look forward to the coming day when he will make all things new.